Learning how to pick good stocks is about patience and research. To find good stocks, do your homework—and use good tools.

-Picking a good stock can be easier than that, if you keep two principles in mind.
+Finding good stocks can be easier than that, if you keep two principles about what to look for in a good stock in mind.

 Good Companies Earn Money Reliably

 Successful companies generate cash, year after year.
-You could spend a lot of time looking for stocks with buzz, that'll attract investors based on their potential.
+You could spend a lot of time looking for stocks with buzz that may attract investors based on their potential.
 That won't help you pick the right stocks; that'll limit your search to businesses with good PR or interesting technical markers.
-They're not necessarily good businesses in and of themselves.
+They may be great companies, but buzz doesn't pay the bills; they're not necessarily good businesses in and of themselves.

-Limit your search to companies which are worth owning as businesses—businesses with good markets, good products, good customers, good streams of revenue and good expenses.
+Limit your search to companies which are worth owning as businesses.
+These companies have good markets, good products, good customers, good streams of revenue and good expenses.
 Do this and you'll avoid risk, because good stocks worth owning belong to good companies worth owning.

 Great Investors Think Like Owners